 The staff determinations are tentative.
 Interested persons are invited to submit written comments concerning these tentative WDRs.
-Comments must be submitted either in person, by mail or by email to the Executive Officer of the Los Angeles Water Board at the address above on the cover page of this Order or submitted by email to namiraj.jain@waterboards.ca.gov.
-Comments should be addressed to the attention of Mr. Augustine Anijielo, Unit Chief, General Permitting.
+Comments must be submitted either in person, by mail or by email to the Executive Officer of the Los Angeles Water Board at the address above on the cover page of this Order or submitted by email to Peter.Ho@waterboards.ca.gov.
+Comments should be addressed to the attention of Mr. Augustine Anijielo, Unit Supervisor, General Permitting.

-To be fully responded to and considered by the Los Angeles Water Board, written comments should be received at the Los Angeles Water Board offices by 5:00 p.m. on November 12, 2023.
-Comments received after that date may not be accepted into the record.
+To be fully responded to and considered by the Los Angeles Water Board, written comments should be received at the Los Angeles Water Board offices by 5:00 p.m. on February 12, 2024.